NonoHM/nonohm.github.io/_posts/2024-02-11-THM-Introduction-to-Cryptography.md

 ## Task 9 - Conclusion

 Cryptography is a vast topic.
-In this room, we tried to focus on the core concepts that would help you understand the commonly used terms in cryptography.
-This knowledge is vital to understanding the configuration options of systems that use encryption and hashing.
+In this room, we have tried to focus on the core concepts that would help you understand the commonly used terms in cryptography.
+This knowledge is vital for understanding the configuration options of systems that use encryption and hashing.